tgen/jetstream/README.md

 # Installation

-> TGen users on Dback can load the latest version of Python with `module load python`.
+> TGen users on Diamondback can load the latest version of Python with `module load python`.

 This is a Python package and requires Python3.
 Installation guides for